 Abstract

 In recent years, deep learning has become highly effective at addressing classification problems presented in many contexts.
-Yet, a significant vulnerability of these deep learning classifiers is their susceptibility to adversarial attacks during which an adversary crafts perturbed data to subvert the classifier’s predictions, causing misclassification.
+Yet, a significant vulnerability of these deep learning classifiers is their susceptibility to adversarial attacks, during which an adversary crafts perturbed data to subvert the classifier’s predictions, causing misclassification.
 To combat this, methods have been developed to improve adversarial robustness for deep models.
-In this work, a high level game theoretic approach is used to situate these methods into three overarching strategies:
+In this work, a high-level game theoretic approach is used to situate these methods into three overarching strategies:

 Modification of training data such that the resultant classifier is more robust